 I miss Julia Child.
 I miss… connections to reality.
 Why does more cooking-world look SO DIFFERENT than theirs?
 Why is it so much closer to this- why does THIS person feel so relevant and revolutionary and IT and why do the online people seem to be the only people who realize it?

 Anyway.
 Rant over.
 Pumpkin bread now.
 Spiced pumpkin bread.
 Not our first quick-bread for fall and certainly not our last.
 It’s just simple and good.
 It’s seasonal.
 It’s warm.
-It’s love.
+It’s love. ( You can find utensils that will help you and find the Top 10 Best Bread Loaf Slicers).
 No really it is- this recipe makes two loaves, one for you to eat and one to give away.
 You should go forth and do so.
 Ranter’s orders.

 Spiced Pumpkin Bread